Light Therapy for Alzheimer’s Disease

 Full Spectrum Lights for Better Sleep

-Very often doctors prescribe medicine for sleep disorders, and drugs do sometimes help.
+Doctors too often prescribe medicine for sleep disorders.
+Drugs sometimes help, but there is a cost.
 But people with dementia are often over-medicated to begin with.
 Prescribing more medicine increases the likelihood of drug interactions, and sleep medicines often cause other problems.
 The Alzheimer’s Association makes this recommendation:

 The risks of sleep-inducing medications for older people who are cognitively impaired are considerable.
 They include increased risk for falls and fractures, confusion, and a decline in the ability to care for oneself.
 If you find it necessary to use sleep medications, discontinue them after a regular sleep pattern has been re-established.